The Day the Sky Ripped Open — Modern Paraphrase | fresh.bible

 When I saw it, I fell on my face.
 And I heard the voice of someone speaking.

 Notice how careful the language is.
 "The appearance of the likeness of the of the Lord."
-Not "I saw God." knew he was seeing a representation — a glimpse — of something so vast that even this overwhelming vision was just the edge of it.
+Not "I saw God."
+Ezekiel knew he was seeing a representation — a glimpse — of something so vast that even this overwhelming vision was just the edge of it.
 Like seeing the glow around a light so bright you can't look directly at it.

 And his response?
 He didn't ask questions.
 He didn't take notes.
 He hit the ground.
 Face down.
 That's what happens when you encounter the real thing.
 Not a concept.
 Not a sermon about God.
-God himself — his blazing through a vision so intense that a trained had no response except to fall.
+God himself — his glory blazing through a vision so intense that a trained had no response except to fall.

-Here's what makes this chapter so remarkable. was in the worst place he could imagine.
+Here's what makes this chapter so remarkable.
+Ezekiel was in the worst place he could imagine.
 His city was gone.
 His calling seemed impossible.
 His people were broken.
 And right there — in , by a canal, in the middle of — God showed up in a way that made the feel small.
 He wasn't pacing the halls of an empty building back in .
 He was thundering across the sky in and light, surrounded by creatures that never stop moving, seated on a throne that nothing in this world can contain.
-The God of Israel had come to .
+The God of had come to .
 And he had something to say.